Salt Fat Acid Heat (book): Reception

-The publishing of the book was met with positive reviews from many established publications, including Saveur, The Atlantic, and Food52.
-It was named "Food Book of the Year" by The Times of London and was a New York Times best seller.
+It received positive reviews from many established publications, including Saveur, The Atlantic, and Food52.
+It was named "Food Book of the Year" by The Times and was a New York Times best seller.

-Even after its publication in 2017, the book remained on best-seller list for years.
+Even after its publication in 2017, it remained on best-seller list for years.
 In 2019, it was named one of the ten "Best Cookbooks of the Century So Far" by Helen Rosner in The New Yorker.
 Rosner described the book as helpful for cooks of all skill levels, seeing it "as a guide for beginners in need of essential egg-scrambling techniques or for experienced cooks looking to burnish their confidence and bolster their skills".
 Rosner said that this is the rare reference book which is meant to be read straight-through and which "flat-out teach[es] you, from the ground up, how to be a good cook".

 Awards

-The cookbook won the 2018 James Beard Award for Best General Cookbook, and was named Cookbook of the Year by the International Association of Culinary Professionals.
+It won the 2018 James Beard Award for Best General Cookbook, and was named Cookbook of the Year by the International Association of Culinary Professionals.